EpicEricEE/typst-plugins/src/format/number.typ

 // Format a number.
 //
-// Paramaters:
+// Parameters:
-// - number: The number.
+// - string: The string containing the number.
 // - product: The symbol to use for the exponent product.
 // - decimal-sep: The decimal separator.
 // - group-sep: The seperator between digit groups.
-// - force-parentheses: Whether to force parentheses around the number.
+// - force-parentheses: Whether uncertainties force parentheses around the number.
 #let format-number(
-  number,
+  string,
   product: "dot",
   decimal-sep: ".",
   group-sep: "thin",
   force-parentheses: false
 ) = {
+  let number = parse-number(string)
   let format-float = format-float.with(
     decimal-sep: decimal-sep,
     group-sep: group-sep